thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **deleteVariable**
 > void deleteVariable()

- Delete a variable   Version: 10.14.0.cl or later   Allows deleting a variable from ThoughtSpot.
+ Delete a variable   Version: 10.14.0.cl or later   **Note:** This API endpoint is deprecated and will be removed from ThoughtSpot in a future release.
+Use [POST /api/rest/2.0/template/variables/delete](/api/rest/2.0/template/variables/delete) instead.
+Allows deleting a variable from ThoughtSpot.
 Requires ADMINISTRATION role and TENANT scope.
 The CAN_MANAGE_VARIABLES permission allows you to manage Formula Variables in the current organization scope.
 The API endpoint requires: * The variable identifier (ID or name)  The operation will fail if: * The user lacks required permissions * The variable doesn\'t exist * The variable is being used by other objects

 ### Example